 If you’re thinking about getting married, or entering into a de facto relationship, it’s a good time to consider a prenuptial agreement – known as a Binding Financial Agreement (BFA) in Australia.
-Australian Family Lawyers can help you understand all the issues to strengthen and clarify your relationship for the future.
+Our prenuptial lawyers can help you understand all the issues to strengthen and clarify your relationship for the future.

-Prenuptial agreements are not about setting your relationship up to fail.
-They’re about helping you to navigate issues that could derail your relationship in the future.
+Firstly, prenuptial agreements are not about setting your relationship up to fail.
+They’re about helping you to navigate issues that could potentially derail your relationship in the future.
 This is especially important where:

 - you have assets from a first marriage.